cap-js/docs/guides/using-services.md

 - `--force` is applicable only in combination with `--as` option.
 By default the `--force` flag is set to false.
   > If set to true, existing CSN/CDS files from previous imports are overwritten.

-When importing definitions, the `kind` is set according to the following mapping:
+When importing the specification files, the `kind` is set according to the following mapping:

 |Imported Format  | Used `kind`  |
 |---------|---------|